About Costa Rica

 Travel Insurance

-Most people believe travel insurance is a waste of money, but for an international photo tour, travel insurance can be a lifesaver.
+Most people believe travel insurance is a waste of money, but for a photography tour, travel insurance can be a lifesaver.
 Travel insurance not only covers every day inconveniences like lost luggage or a misplaced or stolen passport, but if you have to cancel your photo tour because a connecting flight was delayed or canceled or a family member suddenly becomes ill, you have the ability to recover all the money you paid.
-For these reasons, ColorTexturePhotoTours strongly recommends that you purchase travel insurance.
+Also, if you are seriously injured on a photography tour and need emergency medical attention and/or evacuation, those costs are covered.
+For all these reasons, ColorTexturePhotoTours strongly recommends that you purchase travel insurance.

 US Embassy Info